Lionsberg/lionsberg-wiki/Admin and Help/How We Wiki/Our Way of Writing Here.md

 - When / why / how to write in an existing file?
 - When / why / how to create new files?
 - When and how do we use folders in this wiki?
-	- Discussed on [[Wiki Posse - Lionsberg_Meta Project, 2022-05-27]] call, and on the recording
+	- Discussed on [[Wiki Posse, 2022-05-27]] call, and on the recording
 - When and how do we use tags (aka #hashtag )

 ## Wiki Concepts